argonne-lcf/user-guides/docs/polaris/visualization/paraview-manual-launch.md

 localhost:8000
 ```

 In the terminal where you launched the server you will see now that the connection is established.
-Note that Paraview may take a few seconds to connect.
+Note that ParaView may take a few seconds to connect.
 This is normal behavior.

 ```
 username@x3005c0s7b0n0:~> mpirun -n 8 pvserver --server-port=8000